ChronoSheets/ChronoSheets-PHP-Client/docs/Api/JobCodesApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$jobCodeId = 56; // int | The ID of the job code your want to delete
+$jobCodeId = 56; // int | The ID of the job code you want to delete
 $xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token

 try {